 The Utah Department of Health received two federal grants to address the issue of teen pregnancy:

-- Title V Abstinence Education Program: Focuses on supporting teens’ decision to abstain from sexual activity through educational and youth development programs for 10-16 year olds.
+- Sexual Risk Avoidance Education (SRAE): Focuses on supporting teens’ decision to abstain from sexual activity through educational and youth development programs for 10-18 year olds.

 - Personal Responsibility Education Program (PREP): Provides education and youth development programs for 14-19 year olds centered on abstinence, contraception, and adult preparation subjects, including:

 - Healthy relationships

 - Healthy life skills

 - Education and career success

 Ten local health departments and community agencies have applied for and received funding.
 They work with schools and other community partners to provide programs to youth in their local areas.
 See below for the program partners in your area.

 Several groups of youth are at higher risk of teen pregnancy.
 Utah’s programs make a special effort to reach these groups.